isc-projects/stork/doc/devel.rst

 A few special test cases check if Stork is operational for various database authentication methods: ``trust``, ``peer``, ``ident``, ``md5``, and ``scram-sha-256``.
-These tests require certain conditions to meet to be running.
-If one of them is not satisfied, the test case is skipped.
+These tests require meeting certain conditions to be run.
+If any of them is not satisfied, the test case is skipped.

 To test the ``trust`` authentication method, you need to add a rule in the